 Rescale VPN Setup Workflow

-This document will guide you through the preparation work and steps to establish a VPN connection to the customer's on-premise network.
+This document will guide you through the preparation work and steps to establish a VPN connection to the customer's on-premises network.

 Establishing a VPN connection enables Rescale servers to communicate with customer corporate networks.
 Communication with customer corporate networks is common to connect Rescale to a customer license server, to provide access to a Remote Desktop in the Rescale cloud for remote visualization, or for additional access security to a company's Rescale accounts.